An explanation of the different meanings of the English phrasal verb 'go on' from a native speaker, with lots of example sentences

 If you want to add extra emphasis to how boring the person is, we can repeat the word 'on' ad infinitum, however an extra one or two times is normal.

-I, personally, tend to use this verb to describe a conversation where the person talks so much that all you want is for it to end.
+I, personally, tend to use this verb to describe a conversation where the person talks so much that it is not enjoyable and all you want is for it to stop.

-Helen was going on and on about her new boyfriend and i couldn't get a word in edgeways.* INTENDED MEANING: Helen was talking incessantly about her new boyfriend and the other person was not able to say anything.
+Helen was going on and on and on about her new boyfriend and i couldn't get a word in edgeways.*

 * To not be able to get a word in edgeways is an idiom to mean that you cannot say anything during a conversation as the other person is talking too much.